Jana Hawkes

 Jana Hawkes is a fictional character from the American CBS soap opera The Young and the Restless.
 The role was portrayed by Emily O'Brien, first on a recurring status and then on contract until the character's death onscreen on May 6, 2011.
 Jana was married to Kevin Fisher, is the murderer of Carmen Mesta, and was involved in a number of illegal activities.
 She died of an aneurysm during a fight with her ex-husband's girlfriend, Chloe Mitchell.

 Casting

 O'Brien portrayed the role initially on a recurring status from May 11 to September 5, 2006, and then on contract from October 10, 2006 to February 20, 2007, when the character disappeared from the canvas temporarily until her return on June 15, 2007.
-O'Brien earned two Daytime Emmy Award nominations for Outstanding Younger Actress in 2008 and 2009.
 In March 2011, news broke that O'Brien had been let go from The Young and the Restless, with her final airdate on May 6, 2011.
-Prior to her firing, O'Brien was pre-nominated for another Daytime Emmy in the same category.
+Speaking of her exit, O'Brien revealed, "I was on a run and my manager called me to say I was let go.
+If someone could have taken a photograph of me, I would have looked like I had just been electrocuted.
+I was thinking all these things.
+How am I going to say goodbye to this incredible role?"